 Coinbase vs. Coinbase Pro: Currencies

-Coinbase and Coinbase Pro both offer access to buy, sell, and trade over 40 cryptocurrencies.
-While there are over 4,000 cryptocurrencies in existence, Coinbase carries some of the most widely traded ones on the market.
+Coinbase and Coinbase Pro both offer access to buy, sell, and trade 170 cryptocurrencies and counting.
+While there are many cryptocurrencies in existence, Coinbase carries some of the most widely traded ones on the market.

 Both Coinbase platforms allow you to purchase cryptocurrency in dollar amounts, allowing you to buy fractions of coins.
-Coinbase has a $2 minimum order amount, and Coinbase Pro has no minimum dollar requirement, though the order cannot be smaller than 0.001 BTC, 0.01 BCH, 0.01 ETH, or 0.1 LTC.
+Coinbase has a $2 minimum order amount.
+Coinbase Pro has no minimum dollar requirement, though the order cannot be smaller than 0.001 BTC, 0.01 BCH, 0.01 ETH, or 0.1 LTC.

 Coinbase vs. Coinbase Pro: Fees

-The difference in fees between Coinbase and Coinbase Pro can be significant depending on what trades you are making.
-While Coinbase is a great way to help beginners get started, understanding how they charge fees for buying and selling crypto may help you save a lot of money.
+Coinbase is a great way to help beginners get started, but it can be expensive.
+Understanding how they charge fees for buying and selling crypto may help you save a lot.

 Here is a breakdown of how Coinbase charges fees based on account type: